selemondev/vue3-tailwind-tabs/README.md

 A collection of Vue 3 components for creating tabs using TailwindCss.

+## Features :sparkles:

+- 🗂️ Two types of tabs: TabOutline and TabFloat

+- 🎨 Customizable tab properties such as title, active state, color, and width

+- 🌗 Light and dark theme compatible

+- 🎭 Ability to add icons to the tabs

+- 🔌 Global component registration or component import for use in individual components

+- 🚀 Uses TailwindCSS for easy customization.

 ## Usage with Vue 3

 Before you install vue3-tailwind-tabs, ensure that you have TailwindCss installed in your project.
 If you need to quickly set up a new Vue 3 project with TailwindCss, you can use this [Tailwind CLI](https://github.com/AndrejJurkin/create-tw) tool.